 Ms Kashmir Kaur (FHEA)

-- Areas of expertise: EAP; Critical EAP; formative feedback (audio and screen-casting); criticality, digital literacies; reflective and self-directed learning
+- Areas of expertise: EAP; Critical EAP; 'criticality' in higher education; dialogic feedback; formative feedback (audio and screen-casting); digital literacies; reflective and self-directed learning

 - Email: K.Kaur@leeds.ac.uk

 - Website: Twitter | ORCID

 I have taught English for Academic Purposes on a variety of courses to both postgraduate, undergraduate students and foreign language assistants at Leeds University since October 2008.
 I have spent time (7 weeks of Semester One 2016-2019) in China collaborating and teaching on the joint school project between the Leeds Engineering Faculty and South West Jiaotong University in Chengdu.
 I have led and developed a number of courses over the years e.g. Level 2 Academic English for Postgraduate Studies (AEPS), Academic Communication for AEPS and Language in Context Sustainability Module.
 Currently I’m the module lead for the Foreign Language Assistants’ English Language Course and Language for Engineering Summer Pre-Sessional and developing and teaching on the AEPS PGR module.
 I am also a member of the Faculty of Arts, Humanities and Cultures’ Athena SWAN Self Assessment Team and the Faculty’s Decolonising Student Education Working Group.
 Plus, I am the Staff Sustainability Architect for the School of Languages, Cultures and Societies.